 Currently WRLS become Innovation Hub focused on support for implementation of new technologies for agriculture and rural development.

-WIRELESSINFO as Czech Living Lab and Innovation Hub for Agriculture will cooperate on building sustainable Living Lab Model together with Úhlava, o. p. s.
+WIRELESSINFO as Czech Living Lab and Innovation Hub for Agriculture cooperates on building sustainable Living Lab Model together with Úhlava, o. p. s.
 (UHLAVA).
-WRLS will use its experience from building of Living Labs network and share practical experience from WRLS operation and also will re-use previous experience from collaborative@rural project.
-In the LIVERUR project, WRLS will act as a technical partner of UHLAVA and will cooperate in the area of Czech Piloting areas.
-WRLS will take responsibility for building ICT solution supporting implementation of business model for UHLAVA.
-WRLS is focused mainly on re using of new technologies for geo-data providing and exchanging.
-Development of applications based on collaborative technologies, implementation and integration geo-spatial services and tools into new Open Data and Open Source solution represent the main activities of this living lab not only within EU funded projects, but also in day to day working environments.
+WRLS uses its experience from the building of the Living Labs network and share practical experience from WRLS operation and also re-uses previous experience from a collaborative rural project.
+In the LIVERUR project, WRLS acts as a technical partner of UHLAVA and cooperates in the area of Czech Piloting areas.
+WRLS takes responsibility for building ICT solutions supporting the implementation of the business model for UHLAVA.
+WRLS is focused mainly on reusing new technologies for geo-data providing and exchanging.
+Development of applications based on collaborative technologies, implementation, and integration of geospatial services, and tools into new Open Data and Open Source solution represent the main activities of this living lab not only within EU funded projects but also in day to day working environments.